titulacion2021/Image-Classification-ResNet/README.md

 This project has a PDF report, where it is explained and analized the code and the results.

 # License
-This project uses the nect license [https://github.com/titulacion2021/Image-Classification-ResNet/blob/main/LICENSE]
+This project uses the next license [https://github.com/titulacion2021/Image-Classification-ResNet/blob/main/LICENSE]